 |See How to Become One

 Radiologic technologists perform diagnostic imaging examinations on patients.
 MRI technologists operate magnetic resonance imaging (MRI) scanners to create diagnostic images.

 Radiologic and MRI technologists work in healthcare facilities, and more than half work in hospitals.
 Most radiologic and MRI technologists work full time.

 Radiologic technologists and MRI technologists typically need an associate’s degree.
 MRI technologists also typically need several years of related work experience.
 Most states require radiologic technologists to be licensed or certified, but few states require licensure for MRI technologists.
 Regardless of state requirements, employers typically require or prefer to hire technologists who are certified.

-Overall employment of radiologic and MRI technologists is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.
+Overall employment of radiologic and MRI technologists is projected to grow 6 percent from 2022 to 2032, faster than the average for all occupations.

 Explore resources for employment and wages by state and area for radiologic and MRI technologists.

 Compare the job duties, education, job growth, and pay of radiologic and MRI technologists with similar occupations.